This past October, Marist celebrated Homecoming and Reunion weekend by welcoming more than 1,500 visitors to campus!

 School of Computer Science and Mathematics faculty will personally recruit at high schools around the country to assemble the cohort, emphasizing the program’s low student-to-faculty ratio, access to Marist’s advanced technology platform, and an extensive support network of advisors and mentors both at Marist and at its many Fortune 500 corporate partners, which also provide access to internships and applied research opportunities.

-This award comes as a like cohort of CS and ITS majors, supported by a 2009 NSF grant, enters its senior year at Marist.
+This award comes as a similar cohort of CS and ITS majors, supported by a 2009 NSF grant, enters its senior year at Marist.

 Earlier this year, the College and Goldman Sachs Gives announced the Goldman Sachs-Duet Family Technology Scholarship Fund, which will fund three additional full scholarships with the same structure and mission as the NSF scholarships, also for students entering Marist as freshmen in the Fall of 2014.